AntczakEI/stellarliftapp/_posts/2026-03-21-sweat-rate-vs-sodium-loss-after-training.md

 ## Sources and further reading

-The recommendations in this guide were checked against research on whole-body sweat rate, sweat sodium testing and exercise fluid replacement.
+The recommendations in this guide are informed by research on whole-body sweat rate, sweat sodium testing and exercise fluid replacement.

 * Baker LB. **Sweating Rate and Sweat Sodium Concentration in Athletes: A Review of Methodology and Intra/Interindividual Variability.** Sports Medicine.
 2017;47(Suppl 1):111–128.
 PMID: 28332116.
   https://pubmed.ncbi.nlm.nih.gov/28332116/